Do Go On - 361 - The Hollywood Bandit

 Because they're real page turners.

-So, yeah, that's what I would go for.
+So yeah, that's what I would go for.

-So, now's the right time to go back and read them.
-You've almost got that skill in build.
+So now's the right time to go back and read it.

 God, I'm good.